Resource-Efficient Quantum Simulation of Lattice Gauge Theories in Arbitrary Dimensions: Solving for Gauss' Law and Fermion Elimination: Discussion and Summary

+To conclude, in this work we have presented a way to overcome two major bottlenecks in the quantum simulation of LGTs: one being the challenge of simulating fermionic matter and the other is the redundancy of the Hilbert space.
+We have shown how both of these problems can be tackled by solving the local constraints (Gauss' law) for the matter rather than for the gauge field.

+To compare our method with the more conventional ones, we demonstrated it for the simplest case of $\mathbb{Z}_2$, in a one space dimension.
+In the conventional methods one uses the non-local Jordan-Wigner map; or solves the local constraints for the gauge field, which introduces non-locality; or both.
+Our method avoids both these techniques and thus extends easily to higher dimensions without non-locality, which we demonstrated for $d=2$.
+Furthermore, the method can be applied to more complicated gauge groups, including non-Abelian ones (specifically $U\paren{N}$ and $SU\paren{N}$), following the criteria worked out in Refs. \cite{zohar_eliminating_2018,zohar_removing_2019}, and used as a basis for quantum simulation, depending on the availability of suitable platforms (in terms of dimensionality and the Hilbert spaces required for the different gauge groups).
+In any case, the constraints and redundancy are eliminated, making the feasibility question technological and not conceptual.

-As a result, our simulation scheme imposes fairly humble requirements on the simulator: there are no redundant components, no local constraints to maintain and no need to directly implement fermionic degrees of freedom.
-Morever, we have shown how to implement it in one dimension using only simple single- and two-body operations We therefore believe that the proposed scheme would be very useful for the simulation of LGTs with fermionic matter.
-The reader should also note that the method is more general and can be applied to more complicated gauge groups, either finite or compact Lie ones, following the criteria worked out in Refs. \cite{zohar_eliminating_2018,zohar_removing_2019}.
+Our scheme thus imposes fairly modest requirements on the simulator: no redundant components, no local constraints to maintain and no need to directly implement fermions.
+Moreover, we have shown how to implement it in one dimension using only simple single- and two-body operations, which we demonstrated experimentally on the IBMQ platform.
+While the platform is not suitable for implementing our method for the fully two-dimensional model, we demonstrated it on a quasi-two dimensional toy-model which is a minimal version of the theory for which traditional methods fail.

-\emph{Acknowledgments. --- } We would like to thank Nadav Katz for fruitful discussions.
-This research was supported by the Israel Science Foundation (grant No. 523/20).